-Please use the following guidelines when submitting UPCs:
+Use the following guidelines when submitting UPCs:

-- Multiple UPCs: For products which have more than one valid UPC, such as a global UPC and a UPC which is specific to a merchant or distributor, please provide all applicable UPCs in the UPC attribute.
+- Multiple UPCs: For products which have more than one valid UPC, such as a global UPC and a UPC which is specific to a merchant or distributor, provide all applicable UPCs in the UPC attribute.
 For Text/Tab-delimited format, separate multiple UPCs by a comma and space.
-For XML format, include a <GTIN> attribute at the item level for each additional UPC.
+For XML format, include a 'gtin' attribute at the item level for each additional UPC.

 International Standard Serial Number (ISSN) values can be converted into GTIN codes.
 See the wikipedia page about ISSN for more information.

 National Drug Code (NDC) values in the United States can be converted into GTIN codes.
 See the GTIN Validation Guide Appendix C.

 Similar conversion rules exist for drugs issued in European countries.
 See Guideline on the packaging information of medicinal products for human use authorised by the Union published by the European Commission.

 Refer to our policies for more information about submitting prescription and nonprescription drugs to Google Shopping.

 - I sell printed music.

 International Standard Music Number (ISMN) can be converted into GTIN codes.
 See the wikipedia page about ISMN for more information.